 Source location: Canterbury.

 Sizes: Choose from dropdown menu either Shelf specimen (300–800g), or Hand specimen (less than 300g)

 Note: Images are examples of specimens only.
 Sizes and shapes will vary.

-- Density: The density of quartzite ranges from 2.6 to 2.8 grams per cubic centimetre.
+- Density: Ranges from 2.2 to 2.9 grams per cubic centimetre.

-- Landscaping: Quartzite with embedded mica can be used in landscaping projects, such as pathways, retaining walls, and decorative features, providing both aesthetic appeal and durability.
+- Landscaping: Employed in landscaping projects, including pathways, retaining walls, and decorative features, due to its natural appearance and durability.